rknightuk/rknight.me/src/posts/blog/2023/2023-05-03-one-year-of-pizza-making.md

 ![Dough in a pot](https://cdn.rknight.me/site/pizza-pot.jpg)

-### Sauce

-I want my sauce to be as easy as possible to make and after some messing around with different recipes, this is what I've come up with for a tasty but easy-to-make sauce:

-- 400g chopped tomatoes or passata
-- 100g tomato puree
-- 5g garlic powder
-- 5g salt
-- 5g pepper
-- 5g chilli flakes (optional)

-This is usually enough for 6-10 pizzas.

 ### Toppings

 My partner is a bit fussier than I am so we've mostly stuck to chicken and ham for toppings but if I have friends round I'll grab some pepperoni or similar from the supermarket.
 We've used cheap ham if we have it in the fridge and even that tastes great when combined with the sauce and cheese.